• Session No.51 Tire / Road Characteristics, Contact Properties and Related Technologies IV -Tire Mechanisms Toward the Future- (OS)

 Effect of Measurement Method Differences on the Evaluation of Tire Lateral Relaxation Length

-Taichi Murakami・Akio Uesaka・Naohiro Ishigami・Hiroshi Nashio (TOYO TIRE Corporation)
+Taichi Murakami・Akio Uesaka・Naohiro Ishigami・Hiroshi Nashio (Toyo Tire)

 In the development of vehicle dynamic performance, tire relaxation length is considered an important characteristic.
 Conventionally, several methods for measuring relaxation length have been proposed.
 This study describes a comparison of four methods—sinusoidal input, step input, ramp-step input, and predicted method based on the ratio of the cornering stiffness and the lateral structural stiffness, and examines the differences and underlying factors.